Throughout the life of any business, you will have worn many hats to get the business started, keep it running, and move it forward.

 The key to a great marketing strategy is understanding your customer.
 Knowing your customer’s pains and how you solve them is the beginning.
 Knowing that they interact with your product differently than you do is also very important.

 Customers are people.
-Whether your business is B2B or B2C, it’s really just people to people (P2P).
+Whether your business uses mainly B2C or B2B marketing methods, it’s really just people to people (P2P).
 People buy from people.
 They want trust.
 They want their problem solved.
 They want to be the hero of the story.

 Instead of relying solely on data, like spreadsheets and website visits, try communicating with your customers.
 Get feedback on what they like or don’t like about your products, from packaging or services to how you engage with them on social media.